-Tip Hold step and Press X to delete all events of the current active pattern.
+Tip Hold step and Press X to delete the selected event type from the current active pattern.
+If you are displaying notes, only the note data will be erased.

-Tip Hold and turn the encoder to rotate all the notes or modulations in a pattern.
+Hold and turn the encoder to rotate all the notes or modulations in a pattern.
 It will move all the events left/right, in time increments related to the zoom level.

-2.10.
+2.12.
 Generator